NWS says tornado tore 7.4-mile track through Memphis

-MEMPHIS, Tenn. — The National Weather Service now says the EF-1 tornado that touched down Monday in Memphis was miles longer than earlier estimates.
+MEMPHIS, Tenn. — The National Weather Service now says the path of the EF-1 tornado that touched down Monday in Memphis was miles longer than earlier estimates.

 A preliminary estimate by NWS on Monday indicated the tornado took a 1.4-mile path through the Parkway Village area.